There have been many attempts at the world record largemouth bass. Some have come extremely close. Many have faltered.

 What did he do with it?
 First, he entered it into the Field & Stream magazine bass contest.
 And of course he won the contest.
 He received a $75 prize package which included a rod, reel and a new shotgun.

-Did he release it then?
+Did he release the fish then?
 Nope.
 He was a poor farmer in the depression era and wanted to put some meat on the table.
 That's right.
 He ate it.

 When he thought he was hung up, he was afraid that he may have lost his only lure.
 He matched his lure up with a True Temper rod and a Pflueger reel.